jku-vds-lab/paradime/docs/source/building_blocks.rst

 The main steps of a paraDime routine are the following:

 #.
-For a given :ref:`dataset`, compute :ref:`relations` between data items.
+For a given set of :ref:`training-data`, compute :ref:`relations` between data items.
 #.
 Transform these relations using :ref:`transforms`.
 #.
 Set up training loops organized into :ref:`training-phases`.
 #.
-For each training phase, sample batches from the dataset.
+For each training phase, sample batches from the training data.
 #.
 Pass the batches through a machine learning :ref:`model`.
 #.
 Compute batch-wise relations between the processed data items.
 #.
 Transform the batch-wise relations.